MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-application-project.md

 # Step 1: Add the BizTalk Server Application project in Visual Studio

 When you build your applications using Visual Studio Team Services, a new BizTalk project file is created – .btaproj.
-This new project holds all the BizTalk applications that you build and deploy using the VSTS build and release features.
+This new project holds all the BizTalk applications that you build and deploy using the Azure DevOps build and release features.

 The BizTalk Application Project includes the `BizTalkServerInventory.json` file.
 In this file, add your BizTalk assemblies, add the binding files for your BizTalk application, and then set a deployment sequence.

 ## Before you begin

-* These steps assume you have an existing BizTalk project.
-If not, you can use the HelloWorld SDK sample (\Program Files (x86)\Microsoft BizTalk Server *yourVersion*\SDK\Samples\Orchestrations\HelloWorld).
+* Create a simple Biztalk Project with Orchestration.
-* Have the path to the XML binding file to your BizTalk project ready.
+* Have the path to the XML binding file to your BizTalk project ready(To create Send and Receive Port).
-* Know your VSTS account, your collection, and your team project details.
+* Know your Azure DevOps account, your collection, and your team project details.
 * Be familiar with git concepts, including cloning and working with repositories.

 ## Add the application project